rita-s/Data_Analysis_Project_1/README.md

 ###### 3. There are certain tools that are more sought after than others: the most sought after tool is Tableau and then Power BI.
 <img src= "https://github.com/rita-s/Data_Analysis_HR-Hackers/blob/main/Comparison%20of%20Tools%20in%20Data%20Analytics%20Field.png">

-###### 4. There are certain soft skills that are sought after by employers: the most sought after soft skill is Communication and ability rot work in agile as well as problem-solving skills (in this order).
+###### 4. There are certain soft skills that are sought after by employers: the most sought after soft skills are: Communication, ability to work in agile as well as problem-solving skills (in this order).
 <img src= "https://github.com/rita-s/Data_Analysis_HR-Hackers/blob/main/Comparison%20of%20Soft%20Skills%20in%20Data%20Analytics%20Field.png">

 ###### 5. There is a correlation between education level and earnings: the average Bachelor with 5 years of experience is paid 139,118 thousand dollars, the average master’s holder with 5 years of experience is paid 176,000 thousand dollars.
 The average PhD holder with 5 years of experience is paid 268,555 thousand dollars.
 Findings for  High School and 'Some College' qualification result can be inaccurate as there was not enough data.
 Therefore, the data for that may not reflect reality, but it could potentially give a rough idea of how it may be.

 <img src= "https://github.com/rita-s/Data_Analysis_HR-Hackers/blob/main/Comparison%20of%20level%20of%20education%20to%20earnings.png">

-###### 6. The San Francisco Bay, New York and Seattle areas' average salary is higher than in other areas (showed on heat map).
+###### 6. San Francisco Bay, New York and Seattle areas' average salary is higher than in other areas (showed on heat map).
 ###### 7. There is a correlation between experience level (measured in years) and earnings: as years of experience increase, the annual salary increases proportionally.

 <img src= "https://github.com/rita-s/Data_Analysis_HR-Hackers/blob/main/Comparison%20of%20annual%20salary%20to%20experience.png">